Background pattern

 • Medications based on licorice.

-• Other laxatives
+• Other laxatives.

 Interference with diagnostic tests:

-Use of DulcoLax with food and beverages
+Using DulcoLax with food and drinks

-Do not take licorice while using this medication.
+You should not take licorice while using this medication.

-Pregnancy, breastfeeding, and fertility
+Pregnancy, Breastfeeding, and Fertility

 If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.

-Driving and operating machinery
+Driving and Using Machines

-3. How to Use DulcoLax
+3. How to use DulcoLax

 The recommended dose in adults is: